influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 ## [admin]

-<dt> In version 1.3, the web admin interface is no longer available in InfluxDB.
+<dt> Starting with version 1.3, the web admin interface is no longer available in InfluxDB.
 The interface does not run on port `8083` and InfluxDB ignores the `[admin]` section in the configuration file if that section is present.
-[Chronograf](/chronograf/v1.3/) replaces the web admin interface with improved tooling for querying data, writing data, and database management.
+[Chronograf](/chronograf/latest/) replaces the web admin interface with improved tooling for querying data, writing data, and database management.
-See [Chronograf's transition guide](/chronograf/v1.3/guides/transition-web-admin-interface/) for more information.
+See [Chronograf's transition guide](/chronograf/latest/guides/transition-web-admin-interface/) for more information.
 </dt>

 ## [http]